Cateline/Figure-one-Lab-Internship-Emulator/README.md

 This suggests the discrete subpopulations may be unique and highly context-dependent, potentially reflecting stochastic or deterministic processes specific to each cell line.

 The presence of discrete subpopulations seems to depend on a combination of underlying genetic diversity within the cell line, as well as context-specific non-genetic mechanisms that allow for the emergence of distinct cellular states.
 Cell lines that lack these genetic or plasticity-driven drivers of discrete subpopulations would likely exhibit more continuous patterns of heterogeneity captured by the RHPs.
+#### What are Recurrent Heterogeneous Programs (RHPs) and how were they defined?
+Recurrent Heterogeneous Programs (RHPs) refer to the recurring patterns of gene expression variability that the authors identified across multiple cancer cell lines.
+To define these RHPs:

+1. The authors first used non-negative matrix factorization (NMF) to identify continuous programs of gene expression variability within each individual cell line.
+This allowed them to capture both discrete subpopulations and continuous spectra of cellular states.

+2. They then filtered out the NMF programs that had limited similarity to all other programs or were associated with technical confounders, retaining 800 robust programs across the cell lines.

+3. By hierarchically clustering these 800 NMF programs based on their shared genes, the authors identified 12 distinct RHPs that were recurrently observed as variable across multiple cell lines.

+4. Two of these RHPs were associated with cell cycle progression (G1/S and G2/M), while the remaining 10 RHPs reflected other diverse biological processes like stress response, EMT, senescence, and protein homeostasis.

+5. 7 out of these 10 non-cell cycle RHPs were highly similar to programs of heterogeneity previously observed in human tumor samples, indicating that they represented biologically relevant patterns of intra-tumoral diversity.